5 Answers for Creationists

 I work at a Geological Museum in a small town and we recently had a Young Earth Creationist visiting lecturer stop by for a visit.
 I knew who this person was because they were giving their spiel on campus over the course of two nights.
 The first night's lecture had to do with proving that dinosaurs coexisted with humans, and the second lecture was titled "5 Questions for Evolutionists."
 The ideas promoted by these two lectures were distinct enough from Creationists topics previously presented on Skeptoid that I think they warrant their own treatment, so here I present: Answers to 5 Questions for 'Evolutionists'... plus dinosaurs.

 The lecture presented five questions for evolutionists, but before we dive into the queries themselves I'd like to point out that no evolutionary biologists or layperson would identify as an "evolutionist."
 That term is often used by anti-evolution proponents to create a false-equivalence between evolution and creationism.
-I pointed this out the creationist lecturer and he admitted that it was a term of convenience used for the sake of his layperson audience, for whatever that's worth.
+I pointed this out to the creationist lecturer and he admitted that it was a term of convenience used for the sake of his layperson audience, for whatever that's worth.
 The larger exception to the term, as you'll see, is that many of the questions 'evolutionists' can't answer aren't even evolutionary questions in the first place.